 Program Learning Outcomes

-AMDA students within the MFA in Writing for Theatre and Media program will achieve the following program learning
+AMDA students within the MFA in Screenwriting: Writing for Film and Television program will achieve the following program learning

 Advanced skills in dramatic construction: Demonstrate the ability to create texts that effectively incorporate